July 2010 Archives

 Since LA101 is a prerequisite for this course, you will already know how to quote from text in order to support your own original interpretation of that text, and how important revision is for the development of intellectual complexity.

-This class will build upon the skills you learned in LA101, as we practice critical close reading (not just skimming to absorb content, but paying close attention to the author's literary technique, reading deeply, explorationally and critically) and writing the academic essay (a multi-stage process which involves prewriting, drafting, peer review, revision, and polishing).
+This class will build upon the skills you learned in LA101, as we practice critical close reading (not just skipping to absorb content, but paying close attention to the author's literary technique, reading deeply, explorationally and critically) and writing the academic essay (a multi-stage process which involves prewriting, drafting, peer review, revision, and polishing).

 - Keep up with the readings.
 Read the week's assignments before class.
 (The first day of classes is an exception of course.)
 Reflect on the readings before coming to class, and help sustain an active, positive learning environment.